Farsala

-Farsala (Φάρσαλα), known in Antiquity as Pharsalos (Φάρσαλος, Pharsālus), is a city in southern Thessaly, in Greece.
-Farsala is located in the southern part of Larissa regional unit, and is one of its largest towns.
+Farsala (Φάρσαλα), known in Antiquity as Pharsalos (Φάρσαλος, Pharsālus), is a town in southern Thessaly, in Greece.
+Farsala is located in the southern part of Larissa regional unit, and is one of its largest settlements.
 Farsala is an economic and agricultural centre of the region.
 Cotton and livestock are the main agricultural products, and many inhabitants are employed in the production of textile.
-The area is mostly famous for being the birthplace of Achilles, a mythical ancient Greek hero and the sight of a major battle between Roman generals Gaius Julius Caesar and Gnaeus Pompeius in 48 BC.
+The area is mostly famous for being the birthplace of the mythical ancient Greek hero Achilles, and the site of a major battle between Roman generals Gaius Julius Caesar and Gnaeus Pompeius Magnus in 48 BC.

 Geography

 Farsala lies at the southern edge of the Thessalian Plain, 4 km south of the river Enipeas.
 The Greek National Road 3 (Larissa - Lamia) and the Greek National Road 30 (Karditsa - Volos) pass through the town.
 The Palaiofarsalos railway station (litt.
 "Ancient Pharsalus"), on the line from Athens to Thessaloniki and head of the branch line to Kalambaka, is located in the village of Stavros, 12 km to the west.
 Farsala is located 38 km south of Larissa, 41 km east of Karditsa, 44 km north of Lamia and 49 km west of Volos.

 The municipality Farsala has an area of 739.74 km2, the municipal unit Farsala has an area of 121.433 km2, and the community Farsala has an area of 57.928 km2.